-While the scopes of the SGIP and the EESCC systems integration and systems communications working group are distinct, there are instances of possible connection points that impact both and may require the coordination of new standards or extensions to existing standards.
-One example of a potential connection point is the modeling of building or facility energy information that is used for monitoring energy for improving efficiency, as well as monitoring energy for the demand response SGIP use.
+While the scopes of the SGIP and the EESCC system integration and systems communications working group are distinct, there are instances of potential connection points that impact both and may require the coordination of new standards or extensions to existing standards.
+One example of a potential connection point is the modeling of building or facility energy information used to monitor energy for demand response (SGIP use).

-2.2 Understanding a System Approach to Energy Management within a Building
+2.2 A System Approach to Energy Management within a Building

 As discussed above, the Smart Grid seeks to reduce energy losses during electric power transmission and distribution.
-Residential and commercial buildings use nearly 75 percent of the nation's electricity, and are thus the major energy users connected to the grid.40 Reducing those losses would require large investments in reactive power compensation, phase shifting transformer, and power electronics steering and control.
+Residential and commercial buildings use nearly 75 percent of the nation's electricity, and are thus the major energy users connected to the grid.51 Reducing those losses would require large investments in reactive power compensation, phase shifting transformer, and power electronics steering and control.
 And yet, these investments may not be recovered from reduced losses alone during the lifetime of the system.
 Alternatively, two-way communication between the Smart Grid and buildings could better control the reactive power and ensure an even loading of transmission and distribution connections.